puppetlabs/hiera/README.md

 Future Enhancements?
 ====================

- * The data should be queryable from the command line
  * In addition to the current priority based search it should support a merge based search where each tier contribute to the answer rather than the first tier have priority.